Homepage

 4. Consider a smaller car

 If you’re going all-out to live your life-on-the-road fantasies, you might want to prioritise comfort over cost.
-But a car to just get you from A to B on your laidback holiday won’t need the whizz-bang features of a luxury vehicle.
+But a car to just get you from A to B on a laidback holiday won’t need the whizz-bang features of a luxury vehicle.

 Mini, economy and compact car categories (think Fiat Pandas, Ford Fiestas and Toyota Corollas) tend to be cheaper options than standard and full-size vehicles.
-You might need to get cosy, but it could be a good compromise if you plan to only drive short distances.
+You might need to get cosy but it could be a good compromise if you plan to only drive short distances.

 5. Understand car hire insurance